 For information on which resources are provided to residents through this initiative, please refer to our Guidelines.

 Our education grants focus on empowering residents.
 Designed to promote self-sufficiency, these grants provide residents with the means to take control of their lives and improve their prospects for success.
 The CAHEC Foundation works closely with our partners to provide residents access to opportunities that can help ensure they have the tools needed to pursue their educational goals.

 The CAHEC Foundation partners with the National Affordable Housing Management Association (NAHMA) Educational Foundation to provide scholarships of up to $2,500 to residents living at CAHEC-sponsored properties.
 Visit the NAHMA Educational Foundation website for information on eligibility requirements and the online application process.
 To help NAHMA recognize CAHEC Foundation applicants, residents are required to type “CAHEC Foundation” beside the name of the apartment community on their application.

-The 2017 NAHMA scholarship has closed.
-Applications for the next scholarship round will be available in February 2018 on the NAHMA Educational Foundation website.
-Applications are due by May 31 each year; scholarship recipients are selected in July for the upcoming fall semester.
+The 2018 NAHMA scholarship has application is now available!
+Applications can be found on the NAHMA Educational Foundation website and are due before May 31.
+Scholarship recipients are selected in July for the upcoming fall semester.

 Youth residents of CAHEC-sponsored properties are eligible to apply for the Youth Leadership Initiative.
 This initiative provides personal development and educational opportunities to our younger residents.
 Encouraging our youth to set goals at an early age will help shape them into responsible leaders within their communities.